DebbieBergstrom/CI_PP1_DS/README.md

 The banner contains:
 - Inside the light blue banner there's three clickable links with round image backgrounds that speak directly to the user's needs and desires.
 - The links represent the user's potential next steps when visiting the page.
-They are labeled "I want to learn", "Take me fun diving!" and "Show me pictures".
+They are labeled "I want to learn", "Take me fun diving!" and "Show me pictures" and under them there's a paragraph stating what they will find once clicked.
 - Each link corresponds to a link in the navigation bar that reflects the user's selected need.
 - The banner links are ordered in the same sequence as they appear in the navigation bar after "Home".
 - The links have a hoover effect that looks like the text gets pushed back, so the user sees it's clickable.
 - The section is fully responsive for smaller screen sizes and becomes a litte more compressed but has the same design.
 - Below the banner we immediateley see the "About Us" section letting the user get to know the dive shop a little more.
+- User stories covered: 1, 4, 6, 8, 13

 ![](/docs/screenshots/screenshot_index_banner_about.png)
 ![](/docs/screenshots/screenshot_banner_428px.png) <sub>(Responsive design for mobile devices)</sub>